seanreed1111/sql-recipes/recipes.md

 Solution
-In your SELECT statements, apply Oracle built-in functions or create expressions on one or more columns in the table, creating a virtual column in the query results.
-For example, suppose you want to summarize total compensation for an employee, combining salary and commissions.
+In your SELECT statements, apply SQL built-in functions or create expressions on one or more columns in the table, creating a virtual column in the query results.
+For example, suppose you want to SUMmarize total compensation for an employee, combining salary and commissions.
-In the sample tables included for the OE user FROM a default installation of Oracle, the ORDER_ITEMS table contains UNIT_PRICE and QUANTITY columns as follows:
+In the sample tables included for the OE user FROM a default installation of SQL, the ORDER_ITEMS table contains UNIT_PRICE and QUANTITY columns as follows:
 SELECT * FROM order_items;